OpenDrives raises almost $20 million to advance its data storage solutions

 According to OpenDrives CPO Sean Lee, software containerization is key to data strategy.
 “We see a lot of development in that space with Docker and Kubernetes and being a NAS product,” Lee told VentureBeat in an interview.
 “We found that we were only as fast as everything in between us and the end user.
 So networking configuration was really important, workstation at the other end was important, the operating system, the application …”

 OpenDrives’ storage products are scale-up devices enterprises use to solve problems with high-bandwidth, low-latency data.
-The solutions are organized around protecting data, scaling it, and integrating it into different workflows via software architectures that follow API’s standard open protocol — including proprietary ones that can otherwise make integrations difficult, especially for clients with less robust IT teams.
+The solutions are organized around protecting data, scaling it, and integrating it into different workflows via software architectures that follow an API’s standard open protocol — including proprietary ones that can otherwise make integrations difficult, especially for clients with less robust IT teams.

+The company was founded by media and entertainment professionals in Culver City, California, and it continues to solve data problems for the industry.
+Lee discussed OpenDrives’ work with Disney to help create a new approach to content distribution.
+“OpenDrives functions in a large expanse code farm, so transcoding is the conversion of video formats from one form to another,” he said.
+He explained that the end product needs to consume the source material, which comes from different devices, resolutions, and sizes, and format it differently to broadcast it quickly.
+OpenDrives operates at the middle of Disney’s existing code farm workflow to expand those capabilities.

+OpenDrives product director James DiVito added, “We come from a media and entertainment background, and it’s still our major vertical, even though we’re growing into these other ones.”
+DiVito used Netflix studios’ House of Cards series as an example NAS solutions use case.
+“We drive consistency, sustain performance, and reduce latency,” he said.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: